How Trucking Companies Try to Shift Blame Onto a Mystery Vehicle

 - How can you prove there wasn't another vehicle involved in a truck accident?

-Here’s another example of how this defense is used.
+Here's another example of how this defense is used.
 Imagine an 18-wheeler swerves into your lane and sideswipes your vehicle.
-The trucking company might then argue that the reason the truck swerved was because another vehicle cut them off first.
-So, according to their story, it’s the fault of the phantom vehicle rather than the truck driver.
-The problem is, there’s no evidence of this other vehicle.
-It just seems like a convenient explanation for the accident.
+The trucking company might then argue that the reason the truck swerved was that another vehicle cut them off first.
+So, according to their story, it's the fault of the phantom vehicle rather than the truck driver.
+The problem is, there's no evidence of this other vehicle being involved in the crash at all, which makes it seem like nothing more than a convenient explanation for the accident.

 What is the Trucking Company Trying to Do?

-With so many of these defenses, we have to work hard to refute the trucking company’s claims.
+With so many of these defenses, we have to work hard to refute the trucking company's claims.
 This defense is a little different because there is often no evidence of this mystery vehicle.
-Although this is a clever attempt at weakening the arguments made by an injured person, it’s built on faulty logic.
-What they are essentially saying is that some vehicle, which fled the scene, caused the accident, and we can’t prove that that’s not true.
-But, it cuts both ways.
-They can’t prove that it is true.
-So, even though trucking companies use this defense, it’s not the hardest defense for us to defeat.
-We might even be so bold as to say that when a trucking company has to rely on this kind of nonsensical defense, they’re telegraphing the fact that they know they don’t have any better arguments.
+Although this is a clever attempt at weakening the arguments made by an injured person, it's built on faulty logic.
+What they are essentially saying is that some vehicle, which fled the scene, caused the accident, and you can't prove that that's not true.
+Of course, this idea obvisouly cuts both ways, since the defendants can't prove that a mystery vehicle actually was involved.
+So, while trucking companies do sometimes use this defense, and it can still potentially succeed if you don't have legal help able to refute it, it's not the hardest defense for an experienced truck accident lawyer to defeat.
+We might even be so bold as to say that when a trucking company has to rely on this kind of nonsensical defense, they're telegraphing the fact that they know they don't have any better arguments.

-Grossman Law Offices has seen all sorts of common, albeit flawed defenses, and blaming external vehicles is one of them.
-If 25 years of negotiating, trying, and winning personal injury claims have taught us anything, it’s how to counter the usual line of reasoning a defendant will articulate.
-Even against the best arguments, we’ve proven successful time and time again – something that our hundreds of victorious clients can attest to.
+Grossman Law Offices has seen all sorts of common, albeit flawed defenses from trucking companies after a crash, and blaming external vehicles is one of them.
+If 25 years of negotiating, trying, and winning personal injury claims has taught us anything, it's how to effectively counter all of these defenses.
+Even against the best arguments, we've proven successful time and time again - something to which our hundreds of satisfied clients can attest.

-We hope that this answered all of your questions in case wherein a defendant is trying to shift liability to another motorist.
+We hope that this answered all of your questions about how trucking companies use the phantom car defense to avoid accountabilit.
 If you have any other concerns that need to be addressed, or want to begin working towards your path to financial compensation, then call us at (855) 326-0000 for a free consultation.
 Grossman Law Offices is ever-ready to serve Texans, and get you back on your feet, so call today.